fEst1ck/aptos-core/storage/README.md

         --command-adapter-config <COMMAND_ADAPTER_CONFIG>
             Select the CommandAdapter backup storage type, which reads shell commands with which it communicates with either a local file system or a remote cloud storage.
-Compression or other fitlers can be added as part of the commands.
+Compression or other filters can be added as part of the commands.
 See a sample config here: https://github.com/aptos-labs/aptos-networks/tree/main/testnet/backups

         --concurrent-downloads <CONCURRENT_DOWNLOADS>